nielskee/draft-articles/tech-hiring-pt1.md

 their own decisions, learn from mistakes and execute what works."

 Excellent: an organisation that expects people to act, learn and adapt.
-They go on to describe the organisation.
-This is a good thing, and necessary.
+They go on to describe the organisation - good background, and necessary.
 Then they go on to describe the role.
 I've chosen my words carefully here : they *describe* the role, they don't *specify* it.

 > What does an Entry Level Mobile Engineer do
 >